mike-ward/mike-ward.github.io/_posts/2014-10-29-WPF-set-focus-to-list-box-item.md

 You'll see lots of articles about using `FocusManager` on an element.
 Doesn't work.
 Focus goes to the control, not the item.

-This code recognizes that items loaded for an `ItemSource` are loaded asynchronously and waits until `ItemContainerGenerator` is finished before trying to set keyboard focus.
+This code recognizes that `ItemSource` loads asynchronously and waits until `ItemContainerGenerator` has finished before trying to set keyboard focus.

 Reference: [Selecting first item in WPF ListView and keyboard navigation](http://cytivrat.blogspot.com/2011/05/selecting-first-item-in-wpf-listview.html)